On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients: EXPERIMENTAL RESULTS AND DISCUSSIONS

 In Fig.~\ref{fig:avg_task_iid}, we depict the average accuracy plots on Split-CIFAR10 and Split-CIFAR100 datasets for the proposed technique in the task-incremental setup as compared to the baselines.
 We observe that C-FLAG outperforms the baselines by demonstrating the highest average accuracy and lowest forgetting after each task.

 \textbf{Ablation Study:} We perform ablations on data heterogeneity, the number of clients, and varying memory sampling sizes.

-In Fig.~\ref{fig:hetero}, we illustrate the effectiveness of the proposed C-FLAG method across varying levels of data heterogeneity: high ($\zeta=10^5$), medium ($\zeta=1.0$) and low ($\zeta=0.1$), controlled by the Dirichlet parameter $\zeta$.
-The results clearly show that C-FLAG outperforms the EWC-FL baseline consistently across all levels of data heterogeneity.
+In Fig.~\ref{fig:hetero_cifar100_cifar10}, we illustrate the effectiveness of the proposed C-FLAG method across varying levels of data heterogeneity: low ($\zeta=10^5$), medium ($\zeta=1.0$) and high ($\zeta=0.1$), controlled by the Dirichlet parameter $\zeta$.
+The results clearly show that C-FLAG outperforms the EWC-FL and FedTrk baselines consistently across all levels of data heterogeneity.
 In Fig.~\ref{fig:forgetting}, we also examine the evolution of the forgetting term $\Gamma(t)$ as a function of communication rounds as the tasks progress.
 An interesting observation is that $\Gamma(t)$ in the IID case exhibits a larger variation as compared to the non-IID scenarios.
 This can be attributed to the fact that, in the IID case, the data distribution among clients is more uniform, which enables the global model to exhibit greater plasticity, thereby providing more opportunities for learning new patterns.
 Consequently, at the end of each round, the global model tends to forget more while assimilating new knowledge.
 In contrast, in non-IID scenarios, clients experience data drift, which limits the model's adaptability.
 From Fig.~\ref{fig:forgetting}, we also observe that whenever $\Gamma(t)$ shoots up, adaptive learning rates effectively help to mitigate this increase.

-We analyze the effect of varying size of the memory sample in C-FLAG, on Split-CIFAR10 and Split-CIFAR100 datasets using sampling sizes of 50, 150, 200, and 300 per task.
-We observe from Fig.~\ref{fig:memory_hetero}, that for Split-CIFAR10, accuracy decreases as the sampling size increases, whereas in Split-CIFAR100, accuracy improves with larger sampling sizes.
-Split-CIFAR10 and Split-CIFAR100 have 2 and 20 classes per task respectively.
+The scalability of C-FLAG with varying clients can be observed in Fig.~\ref{fig:memory_hetero} (Left) for both, Split-CIFAR10 and Split-CIFAR100 datasets since the accuracy performance of C-FLAG remains consistent.
+We analyze the effect of varying sizes of the memory sample in C-FLAG, on non-IID partitions of Split-CIFAR10 and Split-CIFAR100 datasets using sampling sizes of $50$, $150$, $200$, and $300$ per task.
+Note that the initial buffer size is fixed at $400$ for this experiment.
+We observe from Fig.~\ref{fig:memory_hetero} (Right), that for Split-CIFAR10, accuracy decreases as the sampling size increases, whereas in Split-CIFAR100, accuracy improves with larger sampling sizes.
+Split-CIFAR10 and Split-CIFAR100 have $2$ and $20$ classes per task respectively.
 As memory size increases, the model has to accommodate constraints from a larger memory data.
 Unlike CIFAR10, in CIFAR100, the model has enough latent representational space to accommodate the constraints due to the higher number of classes per task.

-\section{Conclusions and Future Work}
+\section{CONCLUSIONS AND FUTURE WORK}